pjakiela/ECON523/exercises/E3-DD1.md

 ### Question 7

-We can calculate the standard error of the mean by taking the standard deviation (reported by the `sum` command) and dividing it by the square root of the number of observartions (also reported by the `sum` command).
+We can calculate the standard error of the mean by taking the standard deviation (reported by the `sum` command) and dividing it by the square root of the number of observations (also reported by the `sum` command).
 What is the standard error of the mean postpartum mortality rate in the doctors' wing prior to Semmelweis' handwashing intervention?
 Use the code below to add this to your table.

 ```
 local temp_se = string(r(sd)/sqrt(r(N)),"%03.2f")